Belgium: Risk Assessment

 Business Climate Rating

-- Optimal location between UK, Germany, and France
+- Optimal location between the United Kingdom, Germany and France

-- Ports of Antwerp (second largest in Europe) and Zeebrugge, canals, motorways
+- Ports of Antwerp (second largest in Europe) and Zeebrugge, canals and motorways

 - Political and financial tensions between Flanders and Wallonia